Justin-OwiStudent/harry-potter-SEO/README.md

 #### Challenges
 <!-- stipulated the challenges you faced with the project and why you think you faced it or how you think you'll solve it (if not solved) -->
 * i had a difficult time getting a way to show my data in a way that my API would allow.
+* I had some trouble with my service provider, there was a massive delay uploading my files.
+* i had trouble with my php to get that working and give me right feedback.

 ### Future Implementation